-The EIV system verifies resident identities against Social Security Administration (SSA) records.
-These records are compared to Public and Indian Housing Information Center (PIC) data for a match on social security number, name, and date of birth.
+The EIV system verifies tenant identities against SSA records.
+These records are compared to PIC data for a match on Social Security number, name, and date of birth.

-PHAs are required to use EIV's Identity Verification Report on a monthly basis to improve the availability of income information in EIV [Notice PIH 2018-18].
+PHAs are required to use EIV's Identity Verification Report on a monthly basis to improve the availability of income information in EIV [Notice PIH 2018-18]

-When identity verification for a resident fails, a message will be displayed within the EIV system and no income information will be displayed.
+When identity verification for a participant fails, a message will be displayed within the EIV system and no income information will be displayed.

-The CDA will identify residents whose identity verification has failed by reviewing EIV's Identity Verification Report on a monthly basis.
-The CDA will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the tenant.
-When the CDA determines that discrepancies exist as a result of CDA errors, such as spelling errors or incorrect birth dates, it will correct the errors promptly.
+The CDA will identify participants whose identity verification has failed by reviewing EIV's Identity Verification Report on a monthly basis.

+The CDA will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the participant.
+When the CDA determines that discrepancies exist due to CDA errors such as spelling errors or incorrect birth dates, the errors will be corrected promptly.